yafig/spec/api-servers-microservice.md

-# API Servers
+# API Servers (Microservice)

-The main microservice architecture is based on this Microsoft article: https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices
+The main microservice architecture is based on this Microsoft article: https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices .
+However, there is a slight modification to the convention:

+- `user_id` is replaced with `username` for identifier.
+For example, the get_user URL is `/users/john_doe` instead of `/users/1`.

 HTTP REST API design is based on this Microsoft article: https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#filter-and-paginate-data